What is Inbound Marketing?

 Make the Most of Social Media

 Social media is an excellent tool for the attract phase of inbound marketing.
 Since the attract phase corresponds with the awareness phase of the buyer’s journey, you’re just trying to make potential customers aware that you exist.
 Posts in this stage are all about showing people who you are and that you might have a solution to their pain points — at the very least, you know what those pain points are.
+It's also important to understand which platforms your target market may be using.
+Facebook leads the pack in usage, but other networks are beginning to catch up:

 Write a Blog